 In line at the local grocer, you bump into a former colleague of yours that you haven’t seen since you launched your new business.
 After exchanging a few pleasantries, he asks what your new company does.
 You are passionate about what you do and are excited about what you have to offer, but as the checkout line inches up, you realize you only have a few seconds to get it all out.
 What do you say?
 And what if the person in front of you is an investor, who you’d like to sway to invest?
 In this blog, you’ll get advice on how to write an incredible pitch, with help from Elevator Pitch Coach & Keynote Speaker Edo van Santen.

-This is why having an elevator pitch prepared ahead of time is so important.
+This is why having an elevator speech prepared ahead of time is so important.
 In many instances, you will literally only have the time it takes to ride up a floor in an elevator to convey a message about your organization that is both clear and compelling.

 It needs to tell the listener who you are, what you have to offer and why they should consider doing business with you.
 Ideally, it should be engaging enough to get them excited about working with you.
 Oh, and did we mention you have to do all of this in a span of about 30-60 seconds?